bradhowes/SoundFonts/README.md

 # Recent Changes

+## 2.32.3

+* Change how sound fonts are resolved from DAW song/preset files in order to remove issues when sharing files across devices.
+* Fix to remove audio artifacts in CUBASIS 3 when playhead stops.

+## 2.32.2

+* Removed remaining implicit unwrapping sites to eliminate chance of crash.

+## 2.32.1

+* Small AUv3 interface update to fix crash in Camelot host.

+## 2.32.0

+* Update to latest SF2Lib version.
+* Incorporate SceneDelegate to future-proof app against later iOS releases.
+* Internal build changes to improve releases.

+## 2.31.1

+* Pressing "Done" when searching only dismisses the text keyboard and keeps showing the current search results.

+## 2.31.0

+* Enable searching in font list by dragging down to reveal search bar.

 ## 2.30.12

 * Various fixes related to accessibility -- thanks to Neal Hibbard for raising the issue